 To properly maintain your snowplow you must maintain the hydraulic system.
 Make sure that all of your hydraulic couplers, rams and hoses do not leak or have any cuts that could cause hydraulic failure.
 It is recommended to completely drain and change your plow’s hydraulic fluid at the end of the season before storing.
 During the season, check the level of your hydraulic fluid and add more if needed according to specifications.
 If you notice the need to add more fluid over a short period of time check your hydraulic system again for leaks.

-Outfitting your plow with Stucchi’s threaded, flat face quick couplers and multi-couple plates will provide optimum performance with leak free quick disconnect.
+Outfitting your plow with Stucchi’s threaded, flat face quick couplers and multi-coupling plates will provide optimum performance with leak free quick disconnect.
+See all of Stucchi’s hydraulic solutions for snow and ice removal equipment.

 Stucchi Solutions for Maintaining Snow and Ice Removal Equipment